snl-dakota/dakota/docs/user/usingdakota/advanced/restartcapabilities.rst

        Restart repair completed: 65 evaluations retrieved, 5 removed, 60 saved.

 where evaluation ids ``12``, ``15``, ``23``, ``44``, and ``57`` have
-been discarded when creating .
+been discarded when creating ``dakota.rst.repaired``.
 An important detail is that, unlike the ``-stop_restart`` option which operates on restart record numbers (see Section `1.1 <#restart:management>`__)), the ``remove_ids`` option operates on evaluation ids.
 Thus, removal is not necessarily based on